Is your hammock droopy, Boopie? Sorry, but really, when you get to use a fun word like “droopy” in a sentence, you gotta make the most of it.

 If you’ve got a stretched/stretched out hammock, aka a glutes dragger, or one that was too big from the get-go, then this brief, illustrated tutorial shows you how to adjust it for a perfect fit on a universal stand.

-Solution 1: Tie a knot in the strings, as shown in the photo, between the loop and the bed of the hammock.
+Solution 1: Tie a knot in the strings, (please see photo below), between the loop and the bed of the hammock.
 Maximum allowable knots are two at each end.
 Your hammock will explode if a third knot is tied at either end.
-Not really, but our hammock scientist says two knots.
+Not really, but our hammock guru says two knots.
 She can be a real knot-sy.
 We say, if it takes three, live free, not under the dictates of The Man.